kovpas/BOString/README.md

 }];
 ````

-What attributes BOString supports?
+Which attributes BOString supports?
 In fact, it supports all of them:

 ````
 font;